ameseee/kwk-curriculum-site/web-app/lessons/js-forms/index.md

 ---
-title: HTML Forms
+title: Forms
 ---

 ## Learning Goals

-* Understand the structure of an HTML form
+* Understand the required structure of an HTML form
-* Create and style an HTML form
+* Grab the user input from a form
+* Give user a customized response after a user completes a form

 ## Technical Vocabulary

-- form
+- Form
-- input
+- Input
-- label
+- Label
-- type
+- Type

 ## Forms